dgtvlz/arcelormittal-challenge/README.md

 - Additionally, the server exposes an API using Flask.
 The API reads `db/sales_data.json` and generates statistics based on the sales data.

 The API response provides statistics in JSON format, including total quantities, averages per sale, total revenue, and monthly statistics for each product.

+## Future Improvements

+- Replace the `sales_data.json` file with a database solution like MongoDB to improve scalability and data management.
+- Implement a GitHub Actions pipeline to automate Docker build and push to a Docker registry.